 The DRMT represents the key stakeholders in the Dungeness watershed.
 These have included the city, county, state, federal and tribal governments, property owners (both public and private), the water users association (irrigators), state and federal fish and wildlife agencies, sports fishers, the local conservation district, members of previous local watershed planning committees and other organizations interested in the watershed.
-A list of DRMT member organizations and representatives is kept current on the DRMT's website, accessible at http://tinyurl.com/DRMTweb.
+A list of DRMT member organizations and their representatives and alternates is kept current on the DRMT's website, accessible at https://dungenessriverteam.org/.
+Additional organizations may be added in the future as needed.

-In addition to voting members, there are "advisory members" to the DRMT.
-Additional slots may be added in the future as needed.
-Members and alternates are chosen by their agency/organization or government and are subject to joint approval by the Tribe and County.
-New members should receive copies of materials relevant to DRMT (e.g. mission statement and goals, operating procedures, membership contacts, DRMT website information).
+In addition to voting members, there are non-voting "advisory members" to the DRMT.
+Advisory members seeking to become voting members must seek approval from the DRMT Executive Committee, the DRMT, and joint approval from Jamestown S'Klallam Tribe and Clallam County.
+Members and alternates are chosen by their member agency/organization or government and are also subject to joint approval by the Tribe and County.
+New members should receive copies of materials relevant to DRMT (e.g., mission statement and goals, operating procedures, membership contacts, DRMT website information).